Here’s whether you need to enable WAN blocking on your router:

 A WAN is a large network (hence the term “wide”) that is quite common amongst large corporate entities, universities, and other organizations that need to connect many computers over a large geographic range.

 A LAN, meanwhile, is (as the word “local” implies) limited to a smaller geographic range.
+LANs are computer networks that cover a small geographic area, such as a house, office, or building complex.

 The most typical LAN is found in an individual’s home: imagine a small family with multiple computers and only one printer.